The Paid Leave Podcast

 Nancy Barrow:

-Thank you all for joining me.
-For information about the Center for Reproductive Services where Dr. Barsky works or to schedule an appointment, you can visit UConn fertility.com and the phone number is 844 Hope IVF.
-The center has six offices throughout the state including the newest one in Middlebury where Dr Barsky is.
-For more information or to apply for benefits go to CT Paid Leave.org.
+Thank you all for joining me for information about the Center for Reproductive services, where Dr Barsky works, or to schedule an appointment you can visit UConn fertility.com and the phone number is 844, hope, IVF, the center has six offices throughout the state, including the newest one in Middlebury, where Dr Barsky is.
+For more information or to apply for benefits, go to ctpaidleave.org.
 This has been another edition of The Paid Leave Podcast.
-Please like and subscribe so you'll be notified about new podcasts that become available.
-Connecticut Paid Leave is a public act with a personal purpose.
-I'm Nancy Barrow and thanks for listening!
+Please like and subscribe so you'll be notified about new podcasts that become available Connecticut Paid Leave is a public act with a personal purpose.
+I'm Nancy Barrow, and thanks for listening.